-Chung and Anderson (2008) used the CalSim-II model to estimate potential impacts of climate change on operation of the State Water Project (SWP) and the Central Valley Project (CVP) (Figure 11) using 12 climate projections for both the middle and the end of the century.
+Chung et al. (2009) used the CalSim-II model to estimate potential impacts of climate change on operation of the State Water Project (SWP) and the Central Valley Project (CVP) (Figure 11) using 12 climate projections for both the middle and the end of the century.
 The indicators of water supply reliability analyzed were annual Delta exports, reservoir carryover storage, Sacramento Valley groundwater pumping, power supply, position of a Delta salinity indicator known as X2, and the frequency and extent of system vulnerability to operational interruption.
 In analyzing the study results, it was assumed that each climate projection was equally likely and that no changes were made to the existing SWP and CVP infrastructure.
+The reliability of the SWP and CVP water supply systems is expected to be reduced for the range of future climate projections studies.